JetForMe/RPLIDARDemo/README.md

 ## Build Instructions

 1. Download the code
-2. cd to the project directory
+2. Open the Xcode project
-3. run `$ carthage update`
+3. Build and Run